 If You're a Guest

 If you're a guest, whether it's a parking lot tailgate or a football party in someone's home, you'll need tasty tailgating foods that are easy to transport.
 These quick homemade dips are the perfect food for the game since they can be made ahead, and they're much healthier and cheaper than the store-bought versions: 13 Different Ways to Make Hummus, Homemade Salsa Recipes, Low-Calorie Spinach Dip, and Roasted Garlic and White Bean.
 Pair good-for-you spreads with the perfect crunch with 4 Healthy Chips and Dips, including a roasted red pepper cannelini, miso dip, and more.
-Keep these healthy dips light by serving them with vegetable crudite.
-If you simply must have the salty crunch of a chip, choose the one with the most nutritional value or make you own with these 10 Healthy Chip Recipes.
+Keep the healthy dips light by serving them with vegetable crudite.
+If you simply must have the salty crunch of a chip, choose one with nutritional value or make your own with these 10 Healthy Chip Recipes.

 If salty snacks and meaty foods are making you crave a sweet treat, opt for easy-to-eat (and make!) recipes such as Peanut Butter and Chocolate Chip Blondies, Gooey Rocky Road Bars, Triple Chocolate Brownies with Walnuts and Coconut Caramel, and Banana and Dark Chocolate S'mores.
 If that's not healthy enough for you, ditch added sugars altogether and go for one of these 10 Healthy Desserts Sweetened with Natural Sugar Substitutes.
 With these, no matter who wins, you win.